-Peer Selection Considerations Organizational Structure Companies whose organizational structure, number of employees and positions, stage of development, market capitalization, and research and development expenditures are similar to ours Executive Positions Companies with similar executive positions to ours Executive Talent Pool Companies against which we believe we compete for executive talent Operations in U.S. Public companies with substantial operations in the U.S. whose compensation and financial data are available in proxy statements or other public documents
+Peer Selection Consideration Organizational Structure Companies whose organizational structure, number of employees positions, stage of development, market capitalization, and resear development expenditures are similar to ours Executive Positions Companies with similar executive positions to ours Executive Talent Pool Companies against which we believe we compete for executive ta lent Operations in U.S. Public companies with substantial operations in the U.S. whose compensation and financial data are available in proxy statements public documents or other